 Our support for system copying and bootability on Big Sur and later OSes is limited to the suggestions noted above.

 - Some Big Sur startup volumes don’t appear in the Startup Disk Preference Pane

 - Creating legacy bootable backups of macOS Big Sur

 - Installing macOS onto a CCC backup

-When you boot your Mac while holding down the Option key, the Mac Startup Manager will display a list of available startup devices.
+When you boot your Mac while holding down the Option key (Intel Macs) or the Power button (Apple Silicon Macs), the Mac Startup Manager will display a list of available startup devices.
 Using only device drivers that are stored on your Mac's firmware chip, the firmware will scan all of your SATA, PCI, USB, and Thunderbolt busses for hard drive devices, then read those hard drive volume headers to determine if a macOS system is available on each volume.
 Ordinarily, a CCC bootable backup volume will appear in this list, but occasionally your Mac's firmware may have difficulty discovering the hardware that hosts your backup.

 If CCC's Task Plan didn't report any configuration concerns for your backup volume and you are having trouble booting from it, try the Firmware Discoverability Troubleshooting steps below.

 Some Macs, especially those produced prior to 2014, cannot "see" the content of a volume that lies past the 2TB mark on the disk at boot.
 If you have an older Mac and you're having trouble booting it from a USB device that is larger than 2TB, try creating a 2TB partition at the beginning of the disk and make your backup to that partition.
 Note that when partitioning a disk in Disk Utility, the top of the pie chart is the beginning of the disk; in other words, the first partition starts at "noon".